Particular/docs.particular.net/samples/encryption/message-body-encryption/sample.md

 ### The message contract

-Starting with the Shared project, open the `CompleteOrder.cs` file and look at the following code:
+Starting with the Shared project, open `CompleteOrder.cs`:

 snippet: Message

-Note that is does not need any custom property types to be encrypted.
+Note that it does not need any custom property types to be encrypted.

 ### How is encryption configured.

-Open either one of the `Program.cs`.
-Notice the line
+Open either one of the `Program.cs` files.
+Notice the line:

 snippet: RegisterMessageEncryptor

-This is a extension method that adds a `IMutateTransportMessages` to the configuration.
+This is an extension method that adds an `IMutateTransportMessages` to the configuration.

 snippet: MessageEncryptorExtension

 #### The Mutator

-WARNING: Clearly this it not true encryption.
+WARNING: This is for demonstration purposes and is not true encryption.
 It is only doing a byte array reversal to illustrate the API.
-In the production system true encryption should be used via the [.NET Framework Cryptography Model](https://docs.microsoft.com/en-us/dotnet/standard/security/cryptography-model).
+In a production system, encryption should be used via the [.NET Framework Cryptography Model](https://docs.microsoft.com/en-us/dotnet/standard/security/cryptography-model) or some other secure mechanism.

 snippet: Mutator